johnridesabike/johnridesabike.github.io/src/pages-markdown/libraries/open-access-presentation/index.md

 5. Garofalo, D. A. (2015).
 Tips from the trenches. *Journal of Electronic Resources Librarianship, 27*(1), 35-37.
 DOI: 10.1080/1941126X.2015.999524
 6. Kern, B, & Wishnetsky, S. (2014).
 Adopting and implementing an open access policy: the library’s role. *The Serials Librarian, 66,* 196–203.
 DOI: 10.1080/0361526X.2014.880035
 7. McKiel, A, & Dooley, J. (2017).
 Changing library operations: open access policies. *Against the Grain, 26*(6).
 DOI: https://doi.org/10.7771/2380-176X.6978
 8. Molto, M. B. (2015).
 Discovering open access articles: maximum access, maximum visibility! a report of the alcts continuing resources section program. american library association annual conference, Las Vegas, June 2014. *Technical Services Quarterly, 32*(3), 316-320.
-DOI: 10.1080/07317131.2015.1031605&nbsp;
+DOI: 10.1080/07317131.2015.1031605
 9. Ojennus, P. (2017).
-Open access and the humanities: the case of classics journals. *Library Resources &amp; Technical Services 61*(2).
+Open access and the humanities: the case of classics journals. *Library Resources & Technical Services 61*(2).
 10. Wesolek, A. (2014).
 Bridging the gap between digital measures and digital commons in support of open access: or, how i learned to stop worrying and love human mediation. *Collection Management, 39*(1), 32-42.
 DOI: 10.1080/01462679.2014.860856